 The testimony from Scriptures is clear.

-The Festival of Passover and Unleavened Bread is a 7-day Festival, which occurs on Abib 14 to 20.
+The Festival of Passover and Unleavened Bread is a 7-day Festival, which occurs from Abib 14 to 20.
 The first and last days of this Festival, Abib 14 and 20, are Khag days and High Sabbaths.

 These (Bereans) were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.
 (Acts 17:11)